haihala/whoops-all-grapplers/docs/2. Areas/spec/characters/Mizku.md

 **Mizuki**.
 In Japanese the word _mizu_ means “felicitous omen, auspicious” and the word ki means “hope,” forming this very cool and beautiful girls’ name.

+Nicknamed Mizku because it sounds like Masku which is funny Tekken meme.
 # Lore
 She is a young but competent second generation Korean American immigrant.
 She's a rookie in [[W.A.G.]] and thus often agrees to do stuff that she really shouldn't including her Japanese samurai gimmick.